AGENTS.md: The Configuration That Can Break Your Agent

-Contributors: Ivan Garcia
+Contributors: Ivan Garcia Villar

-Note on conventions: Claude Code uses CLAUDE.md, while Cursor, Zed and OpenAI Codex use AGENTS.md.
+Note on conventions: Claude Code uses CLAUDE.md, while Cursor, Zed, and OpenAI Codex use AGENTS.md.
 The principles in this post apply to both formats.

-Why AGENTS.md files usually fail
+Why do AGENTS.md files usually fail?

 According to [1]:

-• Increase inference costs by 20% to 23%
+- Increase inference costs between 20% and 23%

-• Add 2.45-3.92 extra steps per task without improving results
+- Add 2.45-3.92 extra steps per task without improving results

 The problem isn’t the concept, but the implementation.
-Auto-generated files tend to duplicate information that already exists in project documentation, creating noise instead of clarity.
+Auto-generated files tend to duplicate information that already exists in your project documentation, creating noise instead of clarity.

-What does work in an AGENTS.md?
+What actually works in an AGENTS.md?

 The WHY: Purpose and architecture

-Explain why your project exists and how main components relate.
+Explain why your project exists and how the main components relate.
 Don’t list directories, but provide architectural context:

 // ❌ Bad: directory listing